golioth/developer-training/website/docs/zephyr-training/03_LED/devicetree-overview.md

 1. The `okay` status means this node is enabled.
 Setting a status to `disabled` would remove it from the build.
 2. Note the `&` operator on `&uart0`.
-This tells us that this node already exists on the DT and what we're doing here is making changes.
+This tells us that this node already exists in the DT and what we're doing here is making changes.
 3. The pinout of the uart is not defined here, it's defined using Pin Control (which handles muxing for special-function peripherals).
 You can see this defines which Pin Control definitions to use.